 As parents, we want to keep a good relationship with our kids as they become teens and young adults.
-Often however, without meaning to, we push our teens and older kids away from us.
-Are you aware of things you may be doing that will push your older kids away from you?
+Often however, without meaning to, you may push your older kids away from you.
+Are you aware of things you may be doing that may turn your teens away?

 I believe that the biggest mistake that parents can make with their older teens and young adult kids is being too controlling!